Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 public class CustomComposite : InputBindingComposite<float>
 {
     // Each part binding is represented as a field of type int and annotated with
     // InputControlAttribute.
-Setting "layout" allows to restrict the controls that
+Setting "layout" restricts the controls that
     // are made available for picking in the UI.
     //
     // On creation, the int value will be set to an integer identifier for the binding